pawp81/PBI_OATP/README.md

       - Password: password of Exchange Online admin account.

 Note: In the PowerShell script, it is currently hardcoded as “OATP”.
 If you want to change the name.
 Please update the PowerShell script accordingly
-7. If you are using Azure SQL server to store the data, create a generic credential for username and password as follows
+7. If you are using Azure SQL server to store the data, create a generic credential for username and password as follows:
     ![CredMan_AzureSQLCreds](/images/CredMan_AzureSQLCreds.png)

 - Internet or network address: AzureSQLCreds
 - UserName: SQL admin account
 - Password: password of SQL admin account.

 Note: In the PowerShell, it is currently hardcoded as “AzureSQLCreds”.
 If you want to change the name.
 Please update the PowerShell script accordingly.